-- Locate the Relief Valve on the top of the Main Manifold Block.
+Locate the Relief Valve on the top of the Main Manifold Block.
 Loosen Lock Nut and turn the Relief Screw counter clockwise to increase pressure, clockwise to decrease.
-Adjust the relief screw 1/4 turn at a time in the appropriate direction. - 4.
-With the Knife still jammed, restart the Combine, engage the Feeder House Drive and check the pressure on the gauge.
+Adjust the relief screw 1/4 turn at a time in the appropriate direction.